keatura/my-ordinary-vault-md/TTRPG/D&D/Narnash/Notes (Makara).md

 # 4/26/25
 - Dilys goes apologizing to everyone
-- Makara tells Dilys to be more confident in her status
+- Makara tells Dilys to be more confident in her status because she is nobility
 - Everyone has lunch together
 - This is the most awkward conversation ever
 	- holy moly
 	- eternal damnation
+- Makara tells Damian his "palette is basic"
 - its So Passive Aggressive
 - we got INTERUPTED by PIRATES
 - CAPTAIN!!!!
 LOOOOOKK!!!!!